zeux/zeux.github.io/_posts/2017-03-27-voxel-terrain-storage.md

 You can see how for a typical chunk (the diagram above shows a 4^3 chunk for simplicity), most rows will not be allocated - in this case 10 are empty and 4 are filled with grass with occupancy 1 - and the remaining rows, 2 in this case, need extra storage to specify material and occupancy for every cell.

-In a 32^3 chunk, we'd need up to 1024 allocated rows which meant the row offset did not fit into one byte (it also doesn't fit into one byte for 16^3 chunks because you need to dedicate some bits for the row state).
+In a 32^3 chunk we'd need up to 1024 allocated rows, which meant the row offset did not fit into one byte (it also doesn't fit into one byte for 16^3 chunks because you need to dedicate some bits for the row state).
 There are some ways to work around the problem for 16^3 chunks but we decided to just use two bytes per row for the row header, which contains the "allocated" bit, and either the offset or the material value.
-To implement the function `getRow`, we have a global (read-only) array that contains pre-filled arrays of voxels for every material up to a certain chunk size, so we could implement the function like this:
+To implement the function `readRow`, we have a global (read-only) array that contains pre-filled arrays of voxels for every material up to a certain chunk size, so we could implement the function like this:

 ```cpp
 const Cell* readRow(int y, int z) const